 The Remote Settings window is not included in the standard Unity download and install.
 It is part of the Remote Settings Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
 Offers a wide variety of assets, from textures, models and animations to whole project examples, tutorials and Editor extensions.
 More info

-See in Glossary, which is a Unity plug-inA set of code created outside of Unity that creates functionality in Unity.
+See in Glossary package, which is a Unity plug-inA set of code created outside of Unity that creates functionality in Unity.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info

 See in Glossary.
-Download the Remote Settings Asset package from the Unity Asset Store and import it into your project.
+Download the Remote Settings Asset Store package from the Unity Asset Store and import it into your project.